yannisk2/granite-io/src/granite_io/io/llmrerank/README.md

 pick the one that has more relevant information.`

 ## Tournament
-When number of reranking passage is less than 10, LLM compares the all possible paires and rank by each passage's win count.
+When the number of reranking passages is less than 10, the LLM compares all possible paires and ranks by each passage's win count.
 All or mulitple pairs are grouped into single batch for efficiency.
-When the number of reranking passage is larger than 10, LLM forms pairs like the example below and only pick the winning passages for the next round.
-For similicity, it only compares even number of passages and drops the last passage if there are odd number of passages
+When the number of reranking passages is larger than 10, the LLM forms pairs like the example below and only picks the winning passages for the next round.
+For simplicity, in this step it only compares even number of passages and drops the last passage if there are odd number of passages

 ![tournament](images/Picture1.png)